 Daily Grant (DG) Eligibility Criteria

-- Individual, group and/or organization must not have received previous funding from TPP including co-leaders and project team members.
+3. Individual, group and/or organization (including co-leaders and project team members) must not have received previous funding from TPP.

-- Must not evangelize or require beneficiaries to participate in faith-based practices in order to receive services.
+7. You must not evangelize or require beneficiaries of your project to participate in faith-based practices.

-- Must not discriminate against any group or class of people based on factors such as race, ethnicity, sexuality, gender, age, or faith.
+8. You must not discriminate against any group or class of people based on factors such as race, ethnicity, sexuality, gender, age or faith.

 Projects & Costs We Do Not Fund

 - Payments to grantee or grantee’s family for their time or services.

 - Purchase of animal products, including but not limited to meat, eggs, honey, milk, and leather.
 We do not fund any animal farming activities or events at which animal products will be served.
 For more information on this, please click here.